-This program explores the evolution of federal, state and local housing policy.
-We will take a multi-disciplinary approach to examining how housing development influences the form and function of communities.
-The condition, design, availability and affordability of our housing impacts every aspect of our society and culture.
-By studying how our society provides shelter for its people we can learn about our values, principles, politics and beliefs.
-Students will learn and apply basic principles of community psychology, political economy and urban planning as they learn about the history of housing development.
+The design, condition and affordability of housing impacts every aspect of our society and culture.
+By studying how our society provides shelter for its people we can learn about our values, politics and beliefs.
+This program explores the evolution of housing policy and programs from a multi-disciplinary approach, using concepts from community psychology, urban planning and political economy.

 Public Administration, public policy, non-profit management, community development and urban planning.

 - Enhanced Online Learning - This offering requires access to web-based tools, but use of these tools does not displace any face-to-face instruction.